markwigmans/Redis-Caching/readme.md

-Inspired by the article on [Redis Cache for API Response Optimization](https://medium.com/@ayushjung63/redis-cache-for-api-response-optimization-54a508d9e79c).
+Inspired by the article [Redis Cache for API Response Optimization](https://medium.com/@ayushjung63/redis-cache-for-api-response-optimization-54a508d9e79c)
+I created a different, I think improved version.

 # Improvements
 The following improvements are made: